qbitzvr/Drone-OSC-Controller/README.md

 3. Run `ThumbParamsOSC.exe` once, this will automatically register it as an overlay in steamvr and [run automatically on startup](https://github.com/I5UCC/VRCThumbParamsOSC#automatic-launch-with-steamvr)
 4. Start VRChat, switch to your avatar, in the Action menu, go to `Options`>`OSC`>`Enable`

-- For VR controllers, open `Move Camera` Puppet Menu left hand, open any radial menu on right hand.
+- For VR controllers, open `Move Camera` Puppet Menu main hand, open any action menu on opposite hand to prevent one-handed movement.
 - For Xbox controller, wait until xinput update for ThumbParamsOSC (WIP).
 You will also need to stop vrchat from using the controller as input with HidHide: https://github.com/nefarius/HidHide

 ## Tweaks